You will need documentation from each of the 4 categories below:

 NOTE: EDL has different requirements.
 More information...

-Note: Additional documentation may be required at the DMV's discretion if documentation submitted is questionable or if there is reason to believe the person is not who s/he claims to be.
-Driver's license personnel will determine if documents provided from this list are authentic, valid, and acceptable.
+Note: Additional documentation may be required at the DMV's discretion if the documentation submitted is questionable or if there is reason to believe the person is not who s/he claims to be.
+The driver's license personnel will determine if documents provided from this list are authentic, valid, and acceptable.
 Photocopies and faxes of documents will NOT be accepted.

 See the guidelines for acceptable documentation of your Social Security Number.